Search

 Puzzles to prevent dementia

-Before I delve into the promising study, here’s a quick recap of dementia so you’re up to speed.
+Before I delve into the promising study, here’s a quick recap of dementia to bring you up to speed.
 In its true definition, dementia is “a condition characterized by progressive or persistent loss of intellectual functioning, especially with impairment of memory and abstract thinking, and often with personality change, resulting from organic disease of the brain.”
 In a tell-it-to-me-like-I’m-five definition, it’s the loss of thinking, remembering, and reasoning, so much so that it interferes with a person’s daily life and can put them in serious danger.

 Sleeping with Scent